Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 User registration form

-From here, toggle on the ‘Enable user activation’ switch if you want users to receive an activation email when they register on your website using the form.
+From here, toggle the ‘Enable user activation’ switch if you want users to receive an activation email when they register on your website using the form.

 Next, you can also customize the account activation email that will be sent to users.